sw704e21/dmiai/README.md

 Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation.
 The final ranking is announced on 30/11.

 <h2>How to get a server for deployment?</h2>
 When you are doing the submission we are expecting you to host the server at which the REST API can be deployed.
 You can sign up to <a href="https://azure.microsoft.com/da-dk/free/students/">Azure for Students</a>, where you will get free credits that you can use to create a virtual machine.
 We expect you all to be able to do this, since the competition is only for students.
-Alternatively, you can also be deploying your submission locally. <br>
+Alternatively, you can also deploy your submission locally. <br>
 The following contain the necessary links for creating a virtual machine: <br> <br>

 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal">Creating a linux virtual machine</a> <br>